cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 - `ExtraVolumeMounts`: line 212, specified where to mount the `ExtraVolumes`
 - `StorageClass`: line 259, the name specified here, `regional-pd-ssd`, matches the `StorageClass` we created earlier with regional ssd persistent disk

-Before we use `helm` to install CloudBees CI, we need to create the `cbci-oc-init-groovy` `ConfigMap` with the contents of <walkthrough-editor-open-file filePath="init_groovy/09-license-activate.groovy">init_groovy/09-license-activate.groovy</walkthrough-editor-open-file>:
+Before we use `helm` to install CloudBees CI, we need to create the `cbci-oc-init-groovy` `ConfigMap` resource with the contents of <walkthrough-editor-open-file filePath="init_groovy/09-license-activate.groovy">init_groovy/09-license-activate.groovy</walkthrough-editor-open-file>:
 ```bsh
 kubectl create ns cbci
 kubectl -n cbci create configmap cbci-oc-init-groovy --from-file=init_groovy/ --dry-run=client -o yaml | kubectl apply -f -